 What it is

-Tokens act as your secure access key and allow API requests to be made on your behalf without exposing your password.
+To interact with the VerseDB API, you need to authenticate with a Bearer token.
+Tokens act as your secure access key and allow API requests on your behalf without exposing your password.

 Where to get your token